-Accommodation and meals are not included.
+Please note: Accommodation and meals are not included.
 All tours commence from Reykjavík, so you will need to arrange accommodation in the city.
-Pick up and drop off is available from various points for each of the day tours.
-The Vatnshellir lava caving and Jökulsárlón boat tours are extra.
+Pick up and drop off are available from various points for each of the day tours.

-The black pebble beach of Djúpalónssandur has astonishingly shaped cliff formations, a fascinating history and great stories of shipwrecks.
-You will see the ‘lifting stones,’ used in the olden days to determine if men were strong enough for work on the fishing boats.
-Today, these lifting stones are very popular with the tourists.
+The black pebble beach of Djúpalónssandur has astonishingly shaped cliff formations, fascinating history and great stories of shipwrecks.
+You will see the ‘lifting stones,’ used in the olden days to determine if men were strong enough to work on the fishing boats.
+Today, these lifting stones are very popular with tourists.

 We will take you to the Secret Lagoon, the oldest swimming pool in Iceland, which was a secret treasure of the people in this locality for many years.
 The official Icelandic name is Gamla Lónið, meaning the ‘Old Lagoon’.
 This pool is idyllic and totally charming, set in the midst of unspoiled Icelandic nature in an area filled with geothermal hot springs.
 When you bathe here, you can see geothermal hot springs which gurgle cheerfully as you luxuriate in the 38 to 40 C water.
 There is even a spouting geyser to entertain you!
 We travel back over the Hellisheiði pass and get back to Reykjavík around 18:00.